gretel/dynamo-autoscale/README.md

 ## Logging

+`dynamo-autoscale` tries to be quite verbose with its logging, which might seem intimidating to first time users.
+Because this project is dealing rather directly with a service that can cost you a lot of money, we want to err on the side of caution and be as explicit as possible.

-By default, not a whole lot will be logged at first.
-If you want to be sure that the gem is working and doing things, you can run with the `DEBUG` environment variable set to `true`:
+If you require more logging to debug a problem, you can set the `DEBUG` environment variable:

     $ DEBUG=true dynamo-autoscale <args...>

+Keep in mind that this will generate a _lot_ of output.

 ## Rulesets